Congressional Art Competition

 - Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers

 - Prints - including lithographs, silkscreen, and block prints

 - Computer Generated Art

-Guidelines for the Congressional Art Competition can be accessed here.
 All entries submitted must be original in concept, design and execution.
-For further information or details regarding the Congressional Art Competition, students and teachers should contact Miranda Henderson at our Bryan/College Station Office at (979) 703-4037 or Miranda.Henderson@mail.house.gov.
+For further information or details regarding the Congressional Art Competition, students and teachers should contact Miranda Henderson in our Bryan/College Station Office at (979) 703-4037 or Miranda.Henderson@mail.house.gov.